This flavorful main-dish salad, ready in just 30 minutes, makes a great alternative to traditional tacos.

 - Use chopped green onions instead of red onions.

-This is a main-dish salad that makes a full meal, so there's really no need for any sides.
+This main dish salad makes a full meal, so there's no need for any sides.
 As mentioned above, you can serve it with a salad dressing if you wish.
-You can also serve it with thick slices of almond flour bread or with these cheese muffins.
+Tasty options include ranch dressing, blue cheese dressing, or a drizzle of olive oil and vinegar.
+You can also serve this salad with thick slices of almond flour bread or with these cheese muffins on the side.

-You can't really keep leftovers from this salad, unfortunately.
-The problem ingredients here are the lettuce and the avocado.
-Both do not do so well as leftovers, so it's best to finish them up right away.
+I don't recommend keeping any leftovers.
+The problem ingredients are lettuce and avocado.
+Both do not do well as leftovers, so it's best to finish them immediately.

-What you can do is keep the cooked ground beef separately if you made more than you need for the salad.
-Keep it in a sealed container in the fridge for up to 3 days, and reheat it in the microwave on 50% power.
+You can keep the cooked ground beef separately if you made more than you need for the salad.
+Keep it in a sealed container in the fridge for up to 3 days, and reheat it in the microwave at 50% power.

 Another option, if you'd like to make this salad as meal prep, is to prepare everything in advance except for the lettuce and guacamole and add those at the last minute.